-Call for Concept Period Now Open: F.A.I.R.
+Call for Public Comment: F.A.I.R.
 Measurement Project

 This project, funded by the Health Resources and Services Administration (HRSA), an agency of the U.S. Department of Health and Human Services, intends to develop rural-relevant quality measures to be used in the Emergency Medical Services (EMS) Community.
-The goal of the F.A.I.R EMS Measurement Project is not only to improve access to quality of care in Florida’s rural areas but also to develop a national model that can be followed by other states.
+THE Goal of the F.A.I.R.
+Measurement Project is not only intended to improve quality of care in Florida’s rural areas but also to develop national measures that can be implemented in other areas.

 NEMSQA is providing measure development consultant services for the F.A.I.R. project and facilitating an initial comment period.
 An additional comment period will be facilitated in 2022, after measures undergo controlled testing.

 Quality measure development provides the foundation for EMS agencies to measure and improve patient care outcomes.
 NEMSQA quality measures have enabled the EMS community to collect, analyze, and benchmark data using validated, standardized and continuously reviewed measure sets.

 Comments must be submitted via survey.
 The deadline to submit comments is 08/01/2021.

 Contact Sheree Murphy, NEMSQA Executive Director at firstname.lastname@example.org with any questions or concerns.

 In this section of the website, you will find broad-view and detailed versions of the NEMSQA Measure Development and Adoption Process.
 NEMSQA uses a standardized approach to measure development and adoption, and the process map provides details into our approach.